 In this case, yes.
 Nothing is lost by streamlining the sentence.
 Perhaps some other words (like ‘want’) would have to change if I took the Style suggestions.
 But overall, the meaning remains the same.

-Which boils down to the most important thing an automated spelling and grammar tool provides for you: options.
+This boils down to the most important thing an automated spelling and grammar tool provides for you: options.
 You have to check spelling, but for the style you want suggestions.
 ProWritingAid brings both, along with a slew of more in-depth checks in their full editor.

 So here’s where we get right down to it.
-When it comes to selecting a tool to assist in your writing, consider how cost effective it is.
+When it comes to selecting a tool to assist in your writing, consider how cost-effective it is.
 With that in mind, you’ll be pleased to know that ProWritingAid holds up.

 They start with a free option.
 You just need to register an email and create an account to use their web editor and access the browser extension.
 Again, the functionality here is very comparable to Grammarly.
-You get the basic editing and spelling checks, but they limit access to the advanced reports.
+You get the basic editing and spelling checks, but they limit access to advanced reports.

 For their premium plans, ProWritingAid Premium is very competitive: